Sharp Eigenfunction Bounds on the Torus for large $p$: Introduction

-We present two applications of our main results to bounds for approximate eigenfunctions and bounds for the additive energy of spheres.
+We present two applications of our main results: bounds for approximate eigenfunctions and bounds for the additive energy of spheres.

 Instead of studying $L^2\rightarrow L^p$ bounds for projections onto eigenspaces, one could instead consider projections onto spectral bands.
 This is equivalent to estimating the $L^p$ norm of $L^2$-normalized quasimodes.
-For $1\leq \delta \lesssim \la^{-1}$ define
+For $1\geq \delta \gtrsim \la^{-1}$, define

-Here $A_{N,\delta}$ is an annulus of radius $\sim N$ and width $\delta$.
-There is no benefit to projecting onto smaller windows as when $\delta \leq \frac{1}{4}\la^{-1}$; this recovers $P_N$ defined in \eqref{1: eSpaceProjectorDefEqn}.
+Here $A_{N,\delta}$ is an annulus of radius $N$ and width $\delta$.
+There is no benefit to projecting onto smaller windows as, when $\delta \leq \frac{1}{4}\la^{-1}$, the projector equals $P_N$ defined in \eqref{1: eSpaceProjectorDefEqn}.
 Germain and Myerson asked for the sharp $L^2\rightarrow L^p$ bounds for this object in \cite{germainMyersonSpecProj2022}, after the problem was first studied by Hickman \cite{Hickman2020}.
 Sharp estimates for $p\leq \frac{2(d+1)}{d-1}$ for $\delta$ away from the eigenfunction case were proven in \cite{pezzi2025} for all tori, not just square ones.

-We confirm the sharp version of their conjecture in the analogous range.
+We confirm the sharp version of the conjecture of Germain and Myerson in the analogous range.

 \begin{theorem} Let $d\geq 5$ and $\T{d}$ be the square torus.
-Let $p>\frac{2d}{d-4}$ and let $P_{N,\delta}$ be the spectral projector with $1\leq \delta \lesssim \la^{-1}$.
+Let $p>\frac{2d}{d-4}$ and let $P_{N,\delta}$ be the spectral projector with $1\geq \delta \gtrsim \la^{-1}$.
 Then

 \end{theorem} As a note of comparison, $\la$ in the notation of \cite{germainMyersonSpecProj2022} is $N$ here.
 The proof is a straightforward application of $TT^*$ and crucially used that $p>\frac{2d}{d-2}$; see \cite{demeterGermain2024} Lemma 5.1 for a proof that \Cref{1: SharpMainResultThm} implies \Cref{1: specProjCorThm}.
 That proof is given in dimension $2$ but holds in any dimension.